SCOPE OF THIS CHAPTER

 - Frequency of thoughts and actions;

-- Signs or symptoms of a mental health disorder such as depression;
+- Signs or symptoms of a mental health problem such as low mood,anxiety, ADHD;

 - Evidence or disclosure of substance misuse;